More than 400 acres of groomed gardens and trails near the Blue Ridge Parkway

 Within its garden areas, you’ll find one of the loveliest bonsai collections in the Southeast and a quilt garden of individual plotted squares, grown instead of sewn.
 At Christmastime, the Arboretum’s light show has evolved into an iconic and fantasy-like celebration of the season.

-North Carolina Arboretum ~ A 426-acre facility, part of the University of North Carolina, nicely sprawled out near the intersection of the French Broad River and the Blue Ridge Parkway.
+North Carolina Arboretum ~ A 434-acre facility, part of the University of North Carolina System, nicely sprawled out near the intersection of the French Broad River and the Blue Ridge Parkway.
 Here you’ll find miles of lush forest trails to hike or cycle and formal gardens, including an “Appalachian Quilt Garden” and one of the South’s finest bonsai collections.

 Hiking Trails and Mountain Bike Trails at the Arboretum

-While helping design the grounds at Biltmore Estate, renowned landscape architect Frederick Law Olmsted envisioned a public garden for Asheville.
+While helping design the grounds at Biltmore Estate, renowned landscape architect Frederick Law Olmsted envisioned a large research arboretum for Asheville.
 Today, the 434-acre Arboretum, located within the Pisgah National Forest, fulfills that dream.
 Nine trails wind through the Arboretum, some restricted to foot traffic while others can be used for both hiking and cycling.
 Most trails are easy to moderate.

 The North Carolina Arboretum is a center for education, research, conservation, and garden demonstration.
 Throughout the year, the Arboretum offers a variety of educational programs, including seminars, exhibits, nature walks, and activities for children and families that want to learn about the plants, animals, crafts and culture of the Blue Ridge Mountains.